andybega/ijf-ilc2014/README.md

 1. [Download](https://github.com/andybega/ijf-ilc2014/archive/master.zip) or [clone](github-mac://openRepo/https://github.com/andybega/ijf-ilc2014) this repository.

-2. Download the 3 data sets on [Dataverse](http://dx.doi.org/10.7910/DVN/28942) and place them in `replication/data`.
+2. Download the data sets on [Dataverse](http://dx.doi.org/10.7910/DVN/28942), at least the 2 beginning with `irc-data` and place them in `replication/data`.

 3. In `runme.R`, change the working directory path on line 33.